 Train your pharmacy team

 Training your pharmacy team and keeping them up-to-date with knowledge relating to seasonal allergies is of paramount importance.
 Discuss with them the different ways that they could offer simple lifestyle advice in alleviating symptoms of allergies.
 These include keeping the home clean and using special bedding during months with high pollen counts.
-Also simple measures such as having a shower after coming back indoors, changing bed covers regularly and even simple steps like closing the bedroom windows at night.
-Another great tool you could inform both your staff and patients about, is the Met Office App, which shows when pollen count is likely to be high.
+Other simple measures include having a shower after coming back indoors or changing bed covers regularly.
+Even easy steps like closing the bedroom windows at night can have an effect.
+Another great tool to inform both your staff and patients about is the Met Office App.
+This app will show when pollen count is likely to be high.

 Wanting more ways to get the best from your workforce?